Mouthing Beyond Three

 • Tell that parent at pickup who mentioned their child still mouths toys

-• Share in your school's WhatsApp group (we have a template!)
+• Share in your school's WhatsApp group

 • Message that friend whose child was just diagnosed